openintegrationhub/Connectors/Adapters/AdapterGuide.md

 type is a configuration setting.
 In this case, the trigger should be named `getObjectsPolling`.

-In many systems, if the number of matching results is too large, then only a subset will be returned on the first request (the first page).
+In many systems, if the number of matching results is too large, only a subset is returned on the first request (the first page).
 Often systems can return the results based on some ordering.
 (In our case, the useful ordering will be by last updated time.)
 The system will often provide either a link to the next page or the next page can be obtained by modifying the search